Build it, and they will come… or will they?

 One of the biggest problems with social media is that they’re trying to be everything to everyone.
 Yes, there may be plenty of niche communities on Facebook and Instagram, but they have a hard time getting noticed.

-Thinking big from the get go is great, but it’s also really important to start small and get your online community software up and running without losing your focus first.
+Thinking big from the get go is great, but it’s also really important to start small and get your online group software up and running without losing your focus first.
 For that, you’ll need something which can support your current and future needs.
 After all, the last thing you want is to run into limitations on user profiles or run out of storage space, later down the road.

 While it’s important to avoid feature bloat, which results in members being overloaded with features and functions they’re never going to use, you should always choose a flexible solution that can evolve with your needs over time.